What does shorting the pound mean and how can you short pound sterling?

 There are many currencies that you can sell the pound against, including USD, EUR, AUD and NZD.
 Or, using CFDs or spread betting, you can go long or short on any currency pair involving the pound.

 Each currency pair is different and will be affected by different factors – it all depends on the countries involved.
-For example, GBP/USD will be affected by political events in both the UK and the US, such as Brexit or the US elections.
+For example, GBP/USD will be affected by political events and monetary policy in both the UK and the US.
 Some forex pairs move in wider bands than others, which is why it’s important for traders to research both sides of the pair.

 This information has been prepared by IG, a trading name of IG Markets Limited.
 In addition to the disclaimer below, the material on this page does not contain a record of our trading prices, or an offer of, or solicitation for, a transaction in any financial instrument.
 IG accepts no responsibility for any use that may be made of these comments and for any consequences that result.
 No representation or warranty is given as to the accuracy or completeness of this information.
 Consequently any person acting on it does so entirely at their own risk.
 Any research provided does not have regard to the specific investment objectives, financial situation and needs of any specific person who may receive it.
 It has not been prepared in accordance with legal requirements designed to promote the independence of investment research and as such is considered to be a marketing communication.
 Although we are not specifically constrained from dealing ahead of our recommendations we do not seek to take advantage of them before they are provided to our clients.
 See full non-independent research disclaimer and quarterly summary.